PritamCharles/ML-Fake-bills-Dataset/README.md

 ### Contributions

-This project is a close project.
+This project is a closed project.
 In conclusion, no external contributions are allowed.